-After spending the first seven years of my educational career (from pre-school to fifth grade) in a Lutheran school of some kind, I was under the distinct impression that I would spend the rest of my life in Lutheran schools.
+After spending the first seven years of my educational career (from pre-school to fifth grade) in a Lutheran school of some kind, I believed that I would spend the rest of my life in Lutheran schools.

 Then my family moved to Wyoming a couple months into my sixth grade year.